-Only DATA and MGMT frames are subject to ARQ.
-IDLE frames shall not be subject to ARQ.
-The receive terminal is only required to ACK frames received correctly.
+Notes on Requirement OCT-070 and Requirement OCT--071: The ARQ functionality is enabled by setting ARQ_MAX_RETX to one or more.
+IDLE frames are not subject to ARQ.
 Successful reception of a frame is defined as the payload CRC-32 passing.
-Terminals shall treat frames for which an ACK is not explicitly received as NAK'd.
+Terminals for which an ACK is not explicitly received are treated as NAK'd.

-The automatic repeat request scheme shall be configured with the set of parameters in Table 3-9.
-When operating with ARQ "on," the receive terminal shall support these configurable ARQ parameters.
+The automatic repeat request scheme shall be configured with the set of parameters in Table 3-10.
+The ARQ configuration parameters shall only be changed prior to the onset of acquisition and remain static for the duration of a session.
+When operating with ARQ enabled, the OCT shall support these configurable ARQ parameters.